 I believe everyone should have a seat at the table.
 I'm grateful for my perspective, and I put it to work.
 I remain principled to elevate others as they navigate obstacles on their paths.

 I use a tenet of anthropology regularly- cultural relativity.
 Cultural relativity means that people construct their knowledge, motivations, practices, and values relative to their culture.
-By learning about my stakeholders' personal cultures, I'm able to weave their concerns, user needs, and business strategy into good products and experiences.
+By learning about my stakeholders' (end users-team members) personal cultures, I'm able to weave their concerns, user needs, and business strategy into good products and experiences.

 Human-Centered & Motivated Researcher and Designer